 Observer raised concerns that differing application of difference charges in the within day and imbalance markets could lead to a distorted incentive not to trade within day.

 Another observer stated their understanding, from the capacity design sessions, that the current design of applying difference charges where a balancing offer exceeds the strike price is not accidental and was part of the intended design.

-Through the course of a detailed and extensive discussion it was agreed that the following items should inform the final decision:
+Through the course of a detailed and extensive discussion about possible ways of addressing the problem in question and issues implicated depending on how the problem in question could be addressed, it was agreed that the following items could inform the final decision to be taken by the RAs on the issue:

-Market Design
+Market Design, e.g. setting of USPC, RO strike price level, bidding rules

 Policy Decisions